RoboticCheese/dropbox-chef/README.md

 Resources can be called directly, or the main recipe that uses those resources can be added to your run\_list.

+Note that this cookbook only installs the Dropbox application.
+A username and password will still have to be entered in the UI the first time the application is started.

 Recipes
 =======